Hyundai Names Sea Forests With Public Input in Global Campaign

 View this post on Instagram

-Hyunchul Jeon, Head of Future Business & Sustainability Group, sees the campaign as a reflection of Hyundai's continued focus on environmental responsibility.
+Head of Future Business & Sustainability Group Hyunchul Jeon sees the campaign as a reflection of Hyundai's continued focus on environmental responsibility.

-“We are pleased to shed light on sea forests and highlight their ecological value and the importance of protecting our marine environments,” he said.
+"We are pleased to shed light on sea forests and highlight their ecological value and the importance of protecting our marine environments," he said in a press release.

 He added that the initiative is designed to "spark curiosity about what has long gone unnoticed."